Qinying-Liu/TagAlign/README.md

 For evaluation, refer to the [GroupVit](https://github.com/NVlabs/GroupViT) to properly prepare the datasets.
 Make sure to update the image directories in 'segmentation/configs/_base_/datasets/*.py' as necessary.

 ### Train and Evaluate
 1. Modify the 'tagalign.yml'.
 We provide the processed tag_file (object_list.csv) and label_file (CC12M_url_object_index.json).
-We provide the urls of images, please change them to your local path.
+We provide the URLs of the images; please change them to your local paths.

 2. Train the TagAlign model by run
    ```